Font-Size: Small Font-Size: Large

 She was prettier than her mug-shot.

-FBI Special agent Remi Beaulieux leaned his elbows back on the crowded bar, popped a stick of Juicy Fruit into his mouth and contemplated the woman working the crowd.
+FBI Special agent Remi Beaulieux leaned his elbows back on the crowded bar, popped a stick of Juicy Fruit gum into his mouth and contemplated the woman working the crowd.

 Prettier and more cheerful.
 The FBI photographer must have caught her on a really bad day.
 He lifted his shot glass and took a sip of tequila.
 Not that it mattered.
 He’d just wanted to get a look at her in person.